This article was updated on October 26, 2018 to reflect the recent enhancements and bug fixes made to this feature.

 - Object associativity such as is available with hatches, blocks, and dimensions

-As a result, the values for coordinates, angles, distances, and widths are rounded off.
-So objects will be modified slightly when you output geometric data to a PDF file.
+Due to the difference in precision between PDF and DWG formats, the values for coordinates, angles, distances, and widths are rounded off in PDF format.
+As a result, objects will be modified slightly when you output geometric data to a PDF file.
 These differences are most noticeable when working with large distances and dynamic ranges, as is common with large maps.

 Note: The accuracy that’s lost is difficult to restore without employing inferences.
 More about inferences later.

 Behavioral losses when converting a drawing to PDF include the following:

 - Block references become geometric objects as if exploded

 - By default, non-continuous linetypes become separate collinear objects